Sales Reps spend 20-30% on RFPs: the real cost

 Conservative estimate: The opportunity cost is 2-3x the direct labor cost.

-For our 20-rep team, that's not $500K—it's $1-1.5M in total impact.
+For our 20-rep team, that's not $500K but $1-1.5M in total impact.

-A team of 20 reps at $80K average salary loses $320K-$480K annually to RFP inefficiency—before accounting for the deals they didn't close because they were too busy searching for documents.
+A team of 20 reps at $80K average salary loses $320K-$480K annually to RFP inefficiency, before accounting for the deals they didn't close because they were too busy searching for documents.

 Where does your RFP content live?
 Count the systems:

-- Google Drive — Past proposals, maybe organized, maybe not
+- Google Drive: past proposals, maybe organized, maybe not

-- SharePoint — The "official" repository nobody uses
+- SharePoint: the "official" repository nobody uses

-- Confluence — Product documentation, theoretically
+- Confluence: product documentation, theoretically

-- Salesforce — Deal-specific attachments buried in opportunity records
+- Salesforce: deal-specific attachments buried in opportunity records

-- Slack — The real knowledge base (in thread form)
+- Slack: the real knowledge base (in thread form)

-- Email — The shadow archive of everything important
+- Email: the shadow archive of everything important

-- People's heads — The tribal knowledge that never got documented
+- People's heads: the tribal knowledge that never got documented

 A rep answering an RFP doesn't need better search skills.
 They need information that exists in one place, is verifiably current, and can be found with a single query.

 This is exactly what RAG provides: a unified semantic search layer across all your content sources, with contradiction detection and source attribution built in.
-The information doesn't have to be reorganized—RAG indexes it where it lives and makes it findable.
+The information doesn't have to be reorganized.
+RAG indexes it where it lives and makes it findable.

 "Who handled the Acme deal?
 They had a similar security question."
 "Does anyone have the updated pricing for multi-year contracts?"
 "Where's the case study marketing did for that healthcare company?"